 How Can Depression Affect Diabetes Outcomes?

-If an individual is feeling sad, discouraged, or anxious it can become burdensome or overwhelming to manage a condition like diabetes in a productive way.
-A patient may be frustrated by current status or outcomes and may be led to believe that their health is not worth the effort so they may give up trying under the emotional mask of depression which can cloud judgment or lead one to make poor decisions (4).
+Feeling sad, discouraged, or anxious can become burdensome or overwhelming while managing a condition like diabetes.
 People with diabetes and depression may experience stress, guilt, or denial in association with their condition.
-Diabetes distress and depression can lead to uncontrolled blood sugar levels, worsened diabetic status, complications from diabetes, and increased risk for mortality (5).
+Diabetes distress and depression can lead to uncontrolled blood sugar levels and an increased risk of complications from diabetes (5).
 One study explored the idea that there is a significant relationship between diabetes distress and decisional conflict as a result of diabetes distress.
-The study suggested that the strain of self-managed care led to poor emotional health and quality of life, which contributed to poor decision making that resulted in poorer glycemic control (6).
+The study suggested that the strain of self-managed care led to poor emotional health and quality of life, which contributed to poor decision-making that resulted in poorer glycemic control (6).
 Appropriate management of diabetic distress and depression has been associated with improved outcomes inclusive of but not limited to improved self-care, better control of blood sugars, reduced risks associated with cardiovascular complications, and reduced risk for mortality (5).

 Are You At Risk for Depression?

 Depression and diabetes distress manifest themselves in many different ways.
-Some key symptoms of depression include feelings of sadness, feeling empty, losing interest in past activities that brought joy, overeating or loss of appetite, feeling restless or being unable to sleep, sleeping excessively, having trouble concentrating or making decisions, feeling tired, hopeless, irritable, anxious, or guilty, headaches, cramps, digestive issues, thoughts of harming yourself or harming others (2).
+Some key symptoms of depression include feelings of sadness, feeling empty, losing interest in past activities that brought joy, overeating or loss of appetite, feeling restless or being unable to sleep, sleeping excessively, having trouble concentrating or making decisions, feeling tired, hopeless, irritable, anxious, headaches, cramps, digestive issues, thoughts of harming yourself or harming others (2).
 If you are feeling any symptoms associated with depression it is important to have a conversation with your primary care physician or seek support from a specialist in mental health.
-Understanding that you are not alone.
-Thankfully, there are a number of resources that you can turn to in order to access support and care.
+Understanding that you are not alone and that your condition can be managed successfully is a great first step that should be acknowledged.

 Ways to Seek Support

-Some ways to manage mild anxiety are increasing your physical activity level, adopting a practice of meditation or yoga, limiting alcohol and caffeine, eating a healthy diet, getting enough sleep, or taking some time for yourself (2).
+Some ways to manage mild anxiety are increasing your physical activity level, adopting a practice of meditation or yoga, limiting alcohol and caffeine, eating a healthy diet, getting enough sleep, or participating in a peer support group (2).

 Managing diabetes distress is just as important to treat even though it is not considered to be a major depressive disorder.
-It is important to communicate your symptoms with your primary care physician and ask for a referral to a specialist.
+It is important to communicate your symptoms with your primary care physician and ask for a referral to a specialist if needed.
 You can also request further support from a diabetes educator or sign up for a diabetes support group to help manage the emotional burdens and expectations of self-care (2).
 Check out this article for more on the benefits of joining a diabetes support group.

 With 1 in 5 adults with T2D experiencing depression and 1 in 3 adults with T2D experiencing diabetes distress it is crucial that these conditions are recognized and addressed.
-While routine screenings for these conditions may not be standard in every healthcare setting it is important to be aware of the signs and symptoms of these conditions so that you can advocate for yourself and prevent further complications related to your condition.
+Routine screening should be a standard in healthcare settings and it is important to be aware of the signs and symptoms of these conditions so that you can advocate for yourself.
 You can start by paying attention to your feelings or any changes in your normal mood or disposition.
-It is also important to communicate openly with your healthcare practitioner and make sure you are playing an active and participatory role in your care.
+It is also important to communicate openly with your healthcare practitioner and make sure you get the needed support.
 Additionally, you may want to consider checking out these 10 tips from the CDC on coping with diabetes distress.

 - Sartorius N. Depression and diabetes.
 Dialogues Clin Neurosci.
 2018 Mar;20(1):47-52. doi: 10.31887/DCNS.2018.20.1/nsartorius.
 PMID: 29946211; PMCID: PMC6016052.